MicrosoftDocs/azure-media-services/media-services/latest/live-event-live-transcription-how-to.md

 You can start and stop, or change the language of live transcription while the live event is in running, standby or stopped state.

+> [!IMPORTANT]
+> Turning live transcription on or off must be done before any data is written to the output asset - this is usually when a live output is created, or when the incoming input stream arrives at the live event.

 To turn on live transcriptions or to update the transcription language, patch the live event to include a “[transcriptions](/rest/api/media/live-events/create#liveeventtranscription)” property with the correct language code on the 'language' property.
 See the list above to supported language codes.

 To turn off live transcriptions, remove the “transcriptions” property from the live event object.

-> [!NOTE]
-> Turning live transcription on or off must be done before any data is written to the output asset - this is usually when a live output is created, or when the incoming input stream arrives at the live event.

-## Transcription delivery and playback

-Review the [Dynamic packaging overview](encode-dynamic-packaging-concept.md#to-prepare-your-source-files-for-delivery) article of how our service uses dynamic packaging to deliver video, audio, and text in different protocols.
-When you publish your live stream using MPEG-DASH or HLS/CMAF, then along with video and audio, our service delivers the transcribed text in IMSC1.1 compatible TTML.
-This delivery is packaged into MPEG-4 Part 30 (ISO/IEC 14496-30) fragments.
-If using delivery via HLS/TS, then the text is delivered as chunked VTT.
-You can use a web player such as the [Azure Media Player](player-use-azure-media-player-how-to.md) to play the stream.

-> [!NOTE]
-> If using Azure Media Player, use version 2.3.3 or later.

 ## Live transcription regions and languages